 In addition to a physical examination, the following tests may be used to diagnose esophageal cancer:

-Barium swallow (also called an esophagram).
-The patient swallows a liquid containing barium and then a series of x-rays (pictures of the inside of the body) are taken.
+Barium swallow, also called an esophagram.
+The patient swallows a liquid containing barium and then a series of x-rays, which are pictures of the inside of the body, are taken.
 Barium coats the surface of the esophagus, making a tumor or other unusual changes easier to see on the x-ray.
-If there is a change, your doctor may recommend an upper endoscopy and biopsy to find out if it is cancerous (see below).
+If there is an abnormal finding, your doctor may recommend an upper endoscopy and biopsy to find out if it is cancerous (see below).

-Upper endoscopy (also called esophagus-gastric-duodenoscopy, or EGD).
+Upper endoscopy, also called esophagus-gastric-duodenoscopy, or EGD.
 This test allows the doctor to see the lining of the esophagus.
 A thin, flexible tube with a light and video camera on the end, called an endoscope, is passed down the throat and into the esophagus while the patient is sedated.
-If an unusual change is found, a biopsy will be performed to find out if it is cancerous.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
+If there is an abnormal finding, a biopsy will be performed to find out if it is cancerous.
 An endoscopy using an inflatable balloon to stretch the esophagus can also help widen the blocked area so that food can pass through until treatment begins.

 Endoscopic ultrasound.
 This procedure is often done at the same time as the upper endoscopy.
-During an ultrasound, sound waves provide a picture of structures inside the body.
-During an endoscopic ultrasound, a small machine that produces the sound waves is inserted into the esophagus through the mouth.
-The ultrasound is used to see if the tumor has grown into the wall of the esophagus, how deep the tumor has grown, and whether cancer has spread to the lymph nodes or other nearby structures.
+During an ultrasound, sound waves provide a picture of the wall of the esophagus and nearby lymph nodes and structures.
+During an endoscopic ultrasound, an endoscopic probe with an attached ultrasound that produces the sound waves is inserted into the esophagus through the mouth.
+The ultrasound is used to find out if the tumor has grown into the wall of the esophagus, how deep the tumor has grown, and whether cancer has spread to the lymph nodes or other nearby structures.
 An ultrasound can also be used to help get a tissue sample from the lymph nodes.

 Biopsy.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 A biopsy is the removal of a small amount of tissue from the suspicious area for examination.
-The tissue sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The tissue sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.